addiscent/vagrant-ruby-rails/README.md

         config.vm.box = "bento/ubuntu-16.04".

 An image specifier of _bento/ubuntu-16.04_ downloads and starts a 64-bit version of Ubunut 16.04.2.
-For more information, or to use other compatible versions of Linux, see the Bento page on Hashicorp's website :  https://atlas.hashicorp.com/bento
+For more information, or to use other compatible versions of Linux, see the Bento page on Hashicorp's website :  https://app.vagrantup.com/bento

 If you previously provisioned a _guest-vbox_, then after revising the _Vagrantfile_ to specify a different VagrantBox image, execute "vagrant destroy", to remove the existing _guest-vbox_ image.
 Then execute "vagrant up", which downloads the new _VirtualBox_ image from the Hashicorp Ubuntu repository, and is used to build the _guest-vbox_.
+Beware that if you "vagrant destroy" the existing _guest-vbox_ image, any files in the virtual file system of the existing _guest-vbox_ image will be destroyed as well, so save any data files which are specific to your project before destroying the _guest-vbox_ image.

 ##### Misc Troubleshooting Tips